Police options for Speeding Offences

 - You may be prosecuted for speeding, meaning you will have to go to court and will be liable to higher penalties than a FPN.
 A summons to court usually occurs in speeding cases where the offender was travelling over 20 mph in excess of the speed limit.

-What happens if caught for speeding
+What happens if you get caught Speeding?

 The attending police officer could offer you the option of taking a speed awareness course if your speed was within the threshold, which will be minor speeding violations.
 You may only attend one speed awareness course in three years.
 If you have attended a course within the last three years before your offence you will not be able to take the course and be liable for the driving licence points and fine.